nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

 Storage includes all types of storage Object, Block, Ephemeral & Image.

-!!! note "Please note"
-    After issuing the *shutoff* command to an OpenStack VM, it will not use CPU or GPU but will continue to use storage.
-Any extra *Images* you create will also use storage.

 ### High-Level Function

 To provide a more practical way to calculate your usage, here is a function of